 As you probably already know, returns on fixed rate investments are pretty bleak.
-The Federal Reserve, for the past four years, has effectively set rates to zero.
-This made traditionally safe investments (CDs, government bonds, and money market accounts, etc.) limited with their returns.
+The Federal Reserve, for the past four years, has effectively set rates to zero, an astonishingly low number.
+This has made traditionally safe investments (CDs, government bonds, and money market accounts, etc.) limited with their returns for investors.
 At the time of this writing, the only previously mentioned investments you can find higher than 4% is a 30-year treasury, and I’m not sure that’s a wise bet.

 As of right now, Fed rates are expected to stay this low until 2015.
-I’ll even go out on a limb and state these traditionally safe investments, with their current rate of returns, are not safe.
+I’ll even go out on a limb and state these traditionally safe investments, with their current rate of returns, are not as safe as they may seem.
 Rates are artificially low, and can only go higher from here.
-In the long run, any of these investments run the risk of not keeping up with inflation.
-Inflation risk is a real issue that’s rarely mentioned when investing.
-Inflation for the previous 30 years has averaged 3.28%, and it’s a good chance to be higher for the next 30 years.
-The Federal Reserve is punishing savers/investors to help debtors, and that’s a topic for another discussion.
+The serious impact of this is that in the long run, any of these investments run the risk of not keeping up with inflation.
+Inflation risk is a real issue that’s rarely discussed, yet its ramifications are huge.
+Inflation for the previous 30 years has averaged 3.28%, and there is a good chance it will be higher for the next 30 years.
+The Federal Reserve is punishing savers/investors to help debtors, but that’s a topic for another discussion.

 So what’s the 4% rule?

-I consider this as part of my security bucket of investments.
-These are investments that have a low beta, but yet generate monthly income.
-I have this rule because of the tax man; inflation and expenses quickly eat at your return and can make your return effectively zero.
-If expected returns are lower than this, in my opinion, you are best not investing in that asset.
-If you have a 5+ year investment horizon, you should get much more sizable returns on your investment.
-Any investment goal of less than 5 years should be only put into fixed rate investments, even if less than 4%.
+I consider this a key aspect of my security bucket of investments.
+These are investments that have a low beta, but still generate monthly income.
+I have this rule because of the tax man; inflation and expenses quickly eat at your return leaving you with nothing, but you can make your return effectively zero.
+If expected returns are lower than this, in my opinion, you are better off not investing in that particular asset.
+If you have a 5+ year investment horizon, you should get much more sizable returns on your investment, which will help you build wealth.
+Any investment goal of less than 5 years should be only put into fixed rate investments, even if it is less than 4%.
 The goal is to prevent having to take the money out of the investment at an inopportune time.
-Money invested should be used for the ultimate goal to increase cash flow and should not be needed for any short term goal.
-My investment horizon is always 10 – 20 years and something I’ll discuss in future blog posts.
+Money invested should be used for the ultimate goal to increase cash flow and should not be needed for any short-term goal.
+Think of investing as a tool to build long-term wealth.
+My investment horizon is always 10 – 20 years — something I’ll discuss in future blog posts.

 The government is forcing investors, on purpose, to put their money into riskier assets.
 The question becomes, what other investment options are available that offer higher returns, yet are not as risky as, say, stocks?
 Since traditional fixed rate investments are earning nothing, what other alternative investments are available?